Last Updated on July 27, 2021

-Below, we round up the restaurant Initial Public Offerings (IPOs) of the past few decades, with an emphasis on the most recent stock exchange dining debuts and who’s rumored to go next.
+Below, we round up the restaurant Initial Public Offerings (IPOs) of the past two decades, with an emphasis on the most recent stock exchange dining debuts and who’s rumored to go next.

 Between 2011 and 2015, though, the tables had turned, with dozens of big names (Dave & Buster’s, Potbelly’s, Bojangle’s, etc.) cropping up on stock exchanges in what some analysts dubbed “the restaurant IPO craze.”